-- Accurate and detailed product information creates a better customer experience and increase customer retention.
+- Accurate and detailed product information creates a better customer experience and increases customer retention.

 - By providing more enriched product data, companies can ensure that their products display all relevant health and safety information.

-- Reduce complaints and returns as a PIM system has allowed you to be fully transparent with accurate and up-to-date product data.
+- Reducing complaints and returns as a PIM system has allowed you to be fully transparent with accurate and up-to-date product data.

 - Faster time to market as many processes are sped up or fully automated.

 - All platforms will work from a single location meaning your product data will be consistent.